-- 1. Eligibility: A faculty member is eligible for retirement if said faculty member: - a) Is currently a full-time faculty member. - b) Has reached at least sixty (60) years of age and qualifies for KPERS without a reduction in benefits. - 2.
+- Eligibility: A faculty member is eligible for retirement if said faculty member: a) Is currently a full-time faculty member. - b) Has reached at least sixty (60) years of age and qualifies for KPERS without a reduction in benefits. - 2.
 Benefits: A qualified faculty member electing to retire receives the following benefits: - a) The college will pay the individual health insurance premium monthly for a max of five (5) years until retiree is eligible for full social security medical benefits: - i.
 The retiree must be actively enrolled in the health insurance benefit program at the time of retirement to receive this benefit. - ii.
 Termination of Benefits: The option to maintain single coverage health insurance is automatically terminated at the time a faculty member reaches age sixty-five (65). - b) Retirement benefit deposited into a qualified college's provider retirement plan (such as a 403(b) plan) in the faculty member's name.
 Once the benefit is deposited, the faculty member is considered fully vested.
-The benefit is a one-time payment and is calculated using the present value of annuity method.
-The factors used in the calculation are as follows: - ten (10) percent of the faculty member's last completed annual contracted base salary, to include any earned longevity, minus any supplemental pay (last annual contract salary does not include summer school, overload assignments, or other hourly salary payments. - number of full years until member reaches age sixty-five (65) - discount rate is four percent. - 1.
-Example: Member is age 61 1⁄2 and retires effective September 1.
+The benefit is a onetime payment and is calculated using the present value of annuity method.
+The factors used in the calculation are as follows: - ten (10) percent of the faculty member's last completed annual contracted base salary, to include any earned longevity, minus any supplemental pay (last annual contract salary does not include summer school, overload assignments, or other hourly salary payments. - number of full years until member reaches age sixty-five (65) - □ discount rate is four percent. - 1.
+Example: Member is age 61 1/2 and retires effective September 1.
 Last annual contracted salary was \$50,000.
 Present value of a \$5,000 annuity for three years at four (4) percent discount rate= \$14,400.Payment: Retirement benefit will be deposited into a qualified college's provider retirement plan in the member's name no later than thirty days after the KPERS retirement date. - D. Payment for Unused Sick Leave.
 Faculty members who retire are paid \$15.00 for each day (7 hours) to a maximum of ninety (90) days (maximum reimbursement of \$1,350) of unused sick leave.
-Payment is made with the faculty member's last check and is subject to all applicable deductions.
+Payment is made with the faculty member's last check and is subject to all applicable deductions. - E. Contribution Plan - 1.
+Eligibility: All faculty covered under this agreement will be eligible unless they have elected to remain with the Early Retirement as identified in B and have met all the eligibility requirements.